ndronos/c-nomorph/is-Punk-Rock/README.md

 Also, an array cannot be resized after it is initialized, whereas manually allocated memoty can be.
 Other differences between manually and automatically allocated memory ...

+Now that we've allocated this space, how do we refer to it?
+This is where pointers come in, because we can assign an alias to the `malloc`ed space:

+    `int * intspace = malloc(3000*sizeof(int));

+The star on the declaration (int *) indicates that we are declaring a pointer to a location.